-- Biting, head-butting, spitting at an opponent, pressing on opponent's eyes with the thumb; - Intentionally spitting out mouth guards; - Bending the back of opponent - Intentionally smothering an opponent by covering the mouth and nose; - Intentionally removing, unfastening, or displacing equipment;
+- Biting, head-butting, spitting at an opponent, pressing on opponent's eyes with the thumb; - Intentionally spitting out mouth guards; - Bending the back of opponent - Intentionally smothering an opponent by covering the mouth and nose; - Intentionally removing, unfastening, or displacing equipment; - Intending to impact the opponent with canvas using a non-Muay Thai technique, such as but not limited to; - Tripping an opponent without using a Muay Thai skill when making 3 points of contact with the body; - Throwing an opponent using the hip (Judo or Wrestling techniques); - Tackling the opponent's body or legs - Using the bottom of the foot to trip an opponent; - Hooking or immobilising the opponent legs using calf, ankle or heel of the foot to trip them; - Lifting an opponent by the body; - Locking /hyper-extending of the opponent's joints in the arms, legs, head/neck or back.

-- Intending to impact the opponent with canvas using a non-Muaythai technique, such as but not limited to; - Tripping an opponent without using a Muaythai skill when making 3 points of contact with the body; - Throwing an opponent using the hip (Judo or Wresting techniques) - Tackling the opponent's body or legs - Using the bottom of the foot to trip an opponent; - Hooking or immobilizing the opponent legs using calf, ankle or heel of the foot to trip them; - Lifting an opponent by the body; - Locking /hyper-extending of the opponent's joints in the arms, legs, head/neck or back. - Attacking while holding the ropes or making any unfair use of the ropes; - Falling on to an opponent who is lying on the floor; - Attacking the opponent who is down or who is in the act of rising; - Striking while having any part of the body other than feet touching the floor; - Obstructing an opponent from re-entering the ring; - Completely passive defense by means of double cover and intentionally falling to avoid a hit; - Striking the groin of the opponent, if the Athlete is unintentionally hit by Muaythai skill and unable to continue the fight, the Referee will pause the fight for up to 5 minutes to allow the hit Athlete to take a rest.
-If Athlete refuses to resume the fight after 5 minutes rest they will be declared as "loser" and opponent will be declared the "winner". - Holding the opponent's leg and pushing forward more than two (2) steps in any direction without striking with any one of the Muaythai skills (Plowing); - Striking an opponent after the round has ended; - Not following the Referee's command to "YOOT" ("Stop") or "YAEK" ("Break") and take a step back; - Attempting to strike the opponent before the Referee has ordered "CHOCK" (Fight) following the command to "YOOT" or "YAEK"; - Useless, aggressive, or offensive utterance during the contest; - Assaulting or behaving in aggressive manner towards the Referee at any time; - Applying, water to an Athlete by means other than a water bottle or spray bottle; - Use of excessive water during the rest period between rounds causing a delay starting the next round; - Using any kind of forbidden substance acknowledged by World Anti-Doping Agency (WADA) or MTO Anti- Doping Code.
+- Attacking while holding the ropes or making any unfair use of the ropes; - Falling on to an opponent who is lying on the floor; - Attacking the opponent who is down or who is in the act of rising; - Striking while having any part of the body other than feet touching the floor; - Obstructing an opponent from re-entering the ring; - Completely passive defence by means of double cover and intentionally falling to avoid a hit; - Striking the groin of the opponent, if the Athlete is unintentionally hit by Muaythai skill and unable to continue the fight, the Referee will pause the fight for up to 5 minutes to allow the hit Athlete to take a rest.
+If Athlete refuses to resume the fight after 5 minutes rest they will be declared as "loser" and the opponent will be declared the "winner". - Holding the opponent's leg and pushing forward more than two (2) steps in any direction without striking with any one of the Muay Thai skills (plowing); - Striking an opponent after the round has ended; - Not following the Referee's command to "YOOT" ("Stop") or "YAEK" ("Break") and take a step back; - Attempting to strike the opponent before the Referee has ordered "CHOCK" (Fight) following the command to "YOOT" or "YAEK"; - Useless, aggressive, or offensive utterance during the contest; - Assaulting or behaving in aggressive manner towards the Referee at any time; - Applying, water to an Athlete by means other than a water bottle or spray bottle; - Use of excessive water during the rest period between rounds causing a delay starting the next round; - Using any kind of forbidden substance acknowledged by the World Anti-Doping Agency (WADA) or MTO Anti-Doping Code.

-14.3: RESTRICTED STRIKES BY EXPERIENCE CLASSIFICATION AND AGE: Use of a restricted strike in a given competitive division is considered a foul.
+16.3: RESTRICTED STRIKES BY EXPERIENCE CLASSIFICATION AND AGE: Use of a restricted strike in a given competitive division is considered a foul.

 Age Category Open Class A Class B Class C Class

 Master 41-55

-Senior 18-40 All legal Muayth nai techniques No knees or 12-to-6 No knees or elbows to
+Senior 18-40 All legal Muayti hai techniques No knees or 12-to-6 No knees or elbows to

 U23 18-23 (spiking) elbow to head

-Youth 16-17 All legal Muayth nai techniques head neau
+Youth 16-17 All legal Muayt hai techniques head Head

 Youth 14-15

 Youth 12-13 No knees or elbows to head

-Youth 10-11 No strikes to the head
+Youth 10-11 No etrikoe to the head

-Youth 8-9 NO SUIKES to the nead
+Youth 8-9 INO STRIKES to the nead

-14.4: SECONDS: Each Athlete can be held responsible or their Seconds' actions.
+16.4: SECONDS: Each Athlete can be held responsible for their Seconds' actions.

-14.5: REFEREE CONSULTS JUDGES: If a Referee has any reason to believe that a foul has been committed which Referee has not seen, he/she may consult the Judges and Jury.
+16.5: REFEREE CONSULTS JUDGES: If a Referee has any reason to believe that a foul has been committed which Referee has not seen, he/she may consult the Judges and Jury.

-RULE 15: THE DOWNED ATHLETE
+RULE 17: THE DOWNED ATHLETE

-15.1: DEFINITION: An Athlete is considered "down"
+17.1: DEFINITION: An Athlete is considered "down"